Azure/kubeflow-aks/docs/README.md

 Deploy the cluster with the `main.bicep` template in this repository.

-The cluster uses Microsoft Entra ID with Azure RBAC for Kubernetes authorization, so access is granted by role assignment rather than by a local admin credential.
+The cluster uses Microsoft Entra ID with Azure RBAC for Kubernetes authorization, so `kubectl` access follows from a role assignment rather than from a shared credential.
+AKS still issues a cluster-local admin credential to callers holding `listClusterAdminCredential`, which bypasses Entra entirely; the [least-privilege custom role](custom-role.md) deliberately withholds it.

 Login to the Azure CLI.
 ```bash